 Residential treatment at Red Hawk is individualized 24/7 care in a residential setting.
 It combines intensive individual therapy, group therapy, equine-assisted therapy, recreational therapy and in-house educational services.
 It is designed for young women who are making poor choices and need a high level of support for mental and behavioral health concerns.
-Often young women in the residential treatment setting have previously, or are currently, engaged in dangerous behaviors like cutting, eating disordered behaviors, drug or alcohol abuse, running away from home, etc.)
+Often young women in the residential treatment setting have previously, or are currently, engaged in dangerous behaviors like cutting, suicidal ideation, risk-taking behaviors, and running away from home.

 Yes, yes and yes!!
 At Red Hawk, we believe parent and family involvement is an integral part of the treatment process.
 We help families learn skills that will help their child find success when returning home.
 Parents and family members are given assignments to work on during the week that adds strength to their daughter’s treatment.
 Often these exercises are part of weekly family therapy sessions.
 Parents also participate in parent weekends at the Red Hawk facility.
 These weekends are one of the best parts of treatment at Red Hawk!
 Parents and their daughters are able to work together build experiences to support reunification after treatment.
 Red Hawk helps families build skills for future success.

 We try to focus on positive change and less on specific time frames for program completion.
 With this in mind, we are sensitive to the financial and emotional sacrifices being made by our resident’s families.
 The length of time a resident is in treatment varies due to personal needs of each individual.
 We do not take a “cookie cutter” approach to treatment.
 Treatment will depend on your child and how she responds to services.
 On average, our residents stay anywhere from 8-10 months.